zaiisao/Documentation/en/Voice/start_call_audio_mac.md

  view.window!.close()
  }
 ```

-### Sample code
-You can find the sample code logic in the [VideoChatViewController.m](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-macOS-Tutorial-Objective-C-1to1/Agora-Mac-Tutorial-Objective-C/VideoChatViewController.m)/[VideoChatViewController.swift](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-macOS-Tutorial-Swift-1to1/Agora-Mac-Tutorial-Swift/VideoChatViewController.swift) file in the Agora-macOS-Tutorial-Objective-C-1to1/Agora-macOS-Tutorial-Swift-1to1 demo project.

 ## Run the project
 Run the project on your macOS device.
 You can hear the remote user when you successfully start a one-to-one voice call in the app.